Sexual Decision Making

 - any type of sexual contact or activity involves some risk

-- although most STIs can be cured, some cannot, including HIV, genital herpes and HPV
+- although most STIs can be cured, some can’t, such as HIV, genital herpes and HPV

 - STIs affect both men and women

-- abstinence—completely avoiding sexual contact, including intercourse or oral sex—is the only certain way to prevent an infection
+- abstinence—no sexual contact, including intercourse or oral sex—is the only 100% way to prevent an infection

 - getting tested is an important way to protect their health and their partner’s health

-- an infection can also be spread from a pregnant woman to her baby before or during delivery
+- a pregnant woman can spread the infection to her baby before or during delivery

-- it is both their right and their responsibility to protect themselves
+- it’s both their right and their responsibility to protect themselves

-There are many types of STIs—some your child may not have even heard about.
-Below is information on the different types of STIs, how they are passed between people, and if they are treatable, how they are treated.
+There are many types of STIs—some you or your child may not have even heard about.
+Below is information on the different types of STIs, how they’re passed between people, and how they’re treated (if they can be treated).